Subscriptions & Buying7 min read Updated

 • Charging premium prices with no origin or roast information

 Australia's specialty coffee scene has matured considerably over the last decade.
-A few things worth knowing as a beginner:
+A few things worth knowing as a beginner that will help you navigate your first year:

 Price range: Expect to pay $20–$35 per 250g for quality Australian specialty coffee — roughly $0.80–$1.40 per cup.
-Prices below this range often indicate commodity-grade coffee; above $40 per 250g typically signals micro-lot or competition-grade beans.
+Prices below this range often indicate commodity-grade coffee; above $40 per 250g typically signals micro-lot or competition-grade beans that you can explore once you've developed your palate.

 Freshness: Australian roasters typically ship within 24–72 hours of roasting.
 This is a significant advantage over buying imported supermarket coffee — which may be months old by the time it reaches you.
 Read our full breakdown of what roast dates mean for freshness.

-**The specialty coffee difference: If you're coming from supermarket beans, your first specialty subscription will taste noticeably different — and initially, different might feel strange.
+The specialty coffee difference: If you're coming from supermarket beans, your first specialty subscription will taste noticeably different — and initially, different might feel strange.
 Give it 2–3 deliveries before judging.
-Your palate adjusts.
+Your palate adjusts significantly in the first month as you recalibrate to fresher, more complex flavors.

 The 3-Month Beginner Framework